-The Electrophysiology (EP) Program at Allegheny Health Network (AHN) Cardiovascular Institute relies on the most up-to-date technology to pinpoint the cause of your arrhythmia.
+The Electrophysiology (EP) Program at Allegheny Health Network (AHN) Cardiovascular Institute features sophisticated diagnostic equipment and the most up-to-date technology to pinpoint the cause of your arrhythmia.
 This critical information guides our team of heart rhythm specialists as they develop the most effective treatment plan for your unique heart problem.

-Our specialists perform a variety of diagnostic procedures in our technologically advanced EP labs.
-Your physician uses this equipment to examine your heart’s electrical functions and pinpoint the cause of your symptoms.
+Our cardiology and heart rhythm specialists perform a variety of diagnostic procedures to evaluate your heart’s electrical system and pinpoint the cause of your symptoms.

 We offer a complete range of arrhythmia treatments, including medication management, ablations, and device implants.
 Learn more about these treatments and heart arrhythmia.

-- Permanent His-bundle pacing (PHBP): Our doctors are among a select few in the region with the expertise to perform PHBP for patients with heart failure and bundle branch block.
-During this procedure, your doctor positions pacemaker leads, or wires, directly into a group of heart muscle cells known as the bundle of His.
-The device simultaneously synchronizes your heart’s right and left ventricles.
+Our doctors are among a select few in the region with the expertise to perform his bundle and left bundle area pacing for patients.
+During this procedure, your doctor positions pacemaker leads, or wires, directly into your heart’s normal conduction system, allowing for preservation of the heart’s normal electrical activation.